-Many MENOPAUSAL women have HATED THEIR BODIES ALL THEIR LIVES.
+Many women have always hated their.
 What do you think we can do to overcome that at a time when we become “invisible”?

 Research has shown that although women’s dissatisfaction with their bodies remains stable throughout life, at the same time women’s body appreciation increases, ie we come to appreciate the body for all the things it allows us to do.